 - Public roads (sealed and unsealed) are managed by the Department of Planning, Transport, and Infrastructure (DPTI) and they provide regular, current information about road conditions and road closures via their Road Report.

-- Roads within national parks and conservation reserves are managed by the Department of Environment, Water and Natural Resources, who provides regular, current information about road conditions and closures via their Desert Parks Bulletin.
+- Roads within national parks and conservation reserves are managed by National Parks and Wildlife SA , which provides regular, current information about road conditions and closures via their Desert Parks Bulletin.

 - Signposted public access routes on pastoral stations are managed by the Pastoral Board and are the only tracks on properties that can be accessed without permission from the land manager.
 Access to other tracks on stations must be made by application to the Public Access Officer.